The future of website navigation: from keyword to semantic search

 To meet these expectations, businesses and public institutions are moving beyond keyword-based tools.
 They’re adopting semantic search: a smarter way to deliver results that are more relevant, personalized, and aligned to how people actually speak.

 In this blog, we’ll break down the difference between semantic vs keyword search.
-We’ll explore how conversational AI search is helping organizations deliver more meaningful results that understand context and reduce friction.
+We’ll explore how conversational AI search is helping organizations deliver more meaningful results that understand context and reduce friction, and how Squiz conversational search advantages position organizations to lead this new era of discovery.

 Keyword search works by matching user queries to exact or partial word matches in your content.
 If someone types "student visa", it looks for those specific words on your site.
 It’s fast and effective, but only if users type the “right” keywords and your content includes them.